The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Maryland, US

 English

-James Bernheimer is a Neurologist in Baltimore, Maryland.
+James Bernheimer is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Bernheimer is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Opsoclonus-Myoclonus Syndrome, Peripheral Neuropathy, Benign Rolandic Epilepsy, and Myasthenia Gravis.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Opsoclonus-Myoclonus Syndrome, Peripheral Neuropathy, Benign Rolandic Epilepsy, and Myasthenia Gravis.

 Advanced in Opsoclonus-Myoclonus Syndrome